telefonicaid/fiware-orion/doc/manuals/user/geolocation.md

 # Geolocation capabilities (using NGSIv2)

 NGSIv2 allows to filter by geographical location, e.g. all the entities located closer than 15 km from the center of Madrid.
-Of course, needs properly located entities are mandatory.
+Of course, properly located entities are mandatory.

 Both topics (entity location and geographical queries) are dealt in detail in the "Geospacial properties of entities" and "Geographical Queries" sections of the